Piyush-1103/smartbills/README.md

 # MERN SMART BILLS- Inventory Management & Invoicing

-Welcome to my comprehensive MERN-based Business Software solution for efficient inventory management and invoicing.
+Welcome to my comprehensive MERN-based Business Software(SMART BILLS) solution for efficient inventory management and invoicing.
 Our application provides a user-friendly interface for adding products to your inventory, creating invoices, managing customers, and generating professional invoices with ease.
 It operates in real-time, ensuring your data is always up to date.

 ## Features